Mona Hatoum: Artwork and themes

 Hatoum explores a variety of different subject matter via different theoretical frameworks.
 Her work can be interpreted as a description of the body, as a commentary on politics, and on gender and difference as she explores the dangers and confines of the domestic world.
 Her work can also be interpreted through the concept of space as her sculpture and installation work depend on the viewer to inhabit the surrounding space to complete the effect.
 There are always multiple readings to her work.
 The physical responses that Hatoum desired to provoke psychological and emotional responses ensures unique and individual reactions from different viewers.

 Early work

 Hatoum's early work consisted largely of performance pieces that used a direct physical confrontation with an audience to make a political point.
 She used this technique as a means of making a direct statement using her own body; the performances often referenced her background and the political situation in Palestine.
 In her work, she addressed the vulnerability of the individual in relation to the violence inherent in institutional power structures.
 Her primary point of reference was the human body, sometimes using her own body.

+One such example was in her 1985 work, Roadworks, in which Hatoum walked barefoot through the streets of Brixton, with black boots tied behind her ankles, a statement on the surveillance and policing of the predominantly-Afro-Caribbean population after the 1981 Brixton riot/uprising and the 1985 Brixton riot/uprising.
+About this work, she writes: ‘I found myself in this rare situation of creating work which although personal/autobiographical, had an immediate relevance to the community of people it was addressing.
+I also found that I was working ‘for’ the people in the streets of Brixton rather than ‘against’ the indifferent, often hostile audience I usually encounter.’
+Roadworks was curated as part of the 2023 Women in Revolt Exhibition at Tate Modern.